emmercm/www/src/blog/an-effective-incident-runbook-template.md

 > This section has three main goals:
 >
-> 1. Help the incident responder discern what is happening, such that it can be mitigated.
+> 1. Help the incident responder discern what is happening so that it can be mitigated.
 > 2. Help the incident responder measure the impact on external customers, in case communications need to be sent out.
 > 3. Help the incident responder measure the impact on internal teams, in case this incident needs to be escalated to additional teams.
 This may uncover additional impact on external customers.
 >